 Trinity Students Helping Kids, Gaining Real Medical Experience

-determining the order in which patients would be seen and treated by the medical staff based on the severity of their condition.
+The students selected to participate and assist the WPP doctors enjoyed gaining real medical experience before residency.
+During triage day, our students put their knowledge to use by determining the order in which patients would be seen and treated by the medical staff based on the severity of their condition.
 Trinity students were able to talk with the young patients about their day-to-day, learn about their needs, and guide the families throughout the clinical process.

-Being present for the physician-patient consultation, aid the technicians and surgeons within the operating room, and schedule follow up appointments post-surgery or treatment was very rewarding for each student.
+Being present for the physician-patient consultation, aiding the technicians and surgeons within the operating room, and schedule follow up appointments post-surgery or treatment was very rewarding for each student.
 Valentino Baldeo, a Trinity medical student, called shadowing Dr. Hwang “fulfilling” as the team performed scoliosis corrective surgery to enhance the quality of life for the young patient.

-Pediatric Project can flourish in their partnership to help local kids in the community.
+By working towards a brighter future for patients, Trinity School of Medicine and the World Pediatric Project can flourish in their partnership to help local kids in the community.
 Applying learned pathologies to those in medical need within the community is a rewarding experience for our students – something other Caribbean medical schools fail to offer.
 The students enjoy the success of the missions, the power of bringing healing and comfort to children, as well as the real-life experience gained before their residency starts.
 It’s a unique learning experience our students are eager to get involved in each year.